Resurrected Saints Do NOT Die

 Prelude: Warning Difficult to Believe! |

 Warning this article may be difficult to believe.
 If it you are bothered by it; then exit out of this subject and leave it alone!
-Click to Turn to Archives or Choose Arrow Back
+Click to Turn to Articles or Choose Arrow Back

 Resurrected Old Covenant Saints Did NOT Die Again!
-Mat 27:50-53, "And crying again with a loud voice, Jesus released His spirit.
+Matthew 27:50-53, "And crying again with a loud voice, Jesus released His spirit.
 51 And, behold!
 The veil of the temple was torn in two from top to bottom.
 And the earth quaked, and the rocks were sheared, 52 and the tombs were opened, and many bodies of the saints who had fallen asleep, arose 53 and coming out of the tomb after His resurrection they went into the holy city and appeared to many."
-They did not die again as many people have falsely concluded Heb 9:27, "And as it is appointed to men once to die, but after this the judgment."
+They did not die again as many people have falsely concluded.
+Hebrews 9:27, "And as it is appointed to men once to die, but after this the judgment."
 As it shows above, they were judged to be faithful saints.

 |